AimegaelBoudzoumou/AimegaelBoudzoumou/README.md

 - 👋 Hi, I’m @AimegaelBoudzoumou
-- 💞️ I’m looking to collaborate on these technologies : SQL, PL/SQL, Linux Shell, Python
+- 💞️ I’m looking to collaborate on these technologies : SQL, PL/SQL, Linux Shell and Python
-- 👀 I have also knowleges on Java, SpringBoot, Tests
+- 👀 I have also knowleges on Java, SpringBoot and Software Testing
 - 📫 How to reach me gaelboudzoumou1991@gmail.com
 <!-- 👀 I’m interested in Linux, Java, SQL and PL/SQL jobs -->
 <!-- 🌱 I’m currently learning Shell, PL/SQL and SpringBoot -->